-The HCAO will recruit for, hire, and retain advocates who are culturally responsive, multilingual, and dedicated to advocating for immigrant victims.
-The HCAO will strive to assign multilingual advocates to any case where victims or their family members benefit from language access services.
-The HCAO will consistently document language preferences for all victims and witnesses.
+The HCAO will recruit for, hire, and retain victim services specialists who are culturally responsive, multilingual, and dedicated to advocating for immigrant victims.
+The HCAO will strive to assign multilingual victim services specialists to any case where victims or their family members benefit from language access services.
+The HCAO will document language preferences for all victims and witnesses.